james-aung/managing-ai-risks/README.md

-Simple site for the Managing AI Risks Paper, hosted at managing-ai-risks.com
+Simple site for the Managing AI Risks in an Era of Rapid Progress paper

+managing-ai-risks.com

+Hosted on Replit